Apple Watch Series 6 vs. Fitbit Sense: Which is the best smartwatch for you?

 The Apple Watch is the stronger overall smartwatch that blends fitness tracking with an ECG and SpO2 sensor, but only if you have an iPhone.
 The Fitbit Sense has a lot to offer for Android users, specifically if you want an ECG, robust sleep tracking and are intrigued by stress and temperature tracking.

-Discuss: Apple Watch Series 6 vs. Fitbit Sense: Health, fitness and smartwatch features compared
+Discuss: Apple Watch Series 6 vs. Fitbit Sense: Top smartwatches go head to head

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.